NiceAesth/algorithms-and-programming/README.md

 # Algoritmi si Programare

-Only run pytest in each project's directory
+Run pytest and mypy in the project directories